PrashantP2k/Robust-Music-Recognition/README.md

 * Distortion.py can be used to add either tanh distortion or clipping distortion or both to any audio file.
 * WeinerFilter.py can be used to filter out noise from any signal.
 * "Robust Music Recognition.ipynb" is the main recognizer's implementation.
+    * Create your own dataset of audio files in a "./Data" folder.
+    * Create a "Train" folder inside it.
+    * Copy the "Impulses" folder into the "Data" folder.
+    * Run the notebook.

 **Dataset to be used**:
 * We have our own dataset of about 200 GB of songs which we shall be using for this project.